Post Incorporation Compliances for Company

 - Copy of the telephone bill;

-Documents submitted for opening of bank account must be self-attested with seal of the company.
-Hence, its important to obtain company seal and company letterhead after incorporation of the company.
+Submit the documents with the self-attestation along with a seal of the company for the opening of the bank account.
+Hence, it is important to obtain a company seal and company letterhead after incorporation of the company.

 Appointment of Auditor

-After incorporation of a company, the Board of Directors of the Company are required to appoint the first Auditor of the Company, a Chartered Accountant within 30 days of incorporation.
-In case the Board of Directors fail to appoint an Auditor, then members of the Company must be intimated, who in turn can appoint an Auditor within 90 days of incorporation of the company.
+After incorporation of a company, it requires the Board of Directors of the Company to appoint the first auditor of the Company, a Chartered Accountant within 30 days of incorporation.
+In case the Board of Directors fail to appoint an Auditor, then it must intimate the members of the Company, who in turn can appoint an Auditor within 90 days of incorporation of the company.
 The first Auditors of the Company will hold office until the completion of the first annual general meeting and would be eligible for re-appointment at the end of their term in office.

 Commencement of Business Certificate

-As per the Companies Amendment Act, 2015, Certificate of Commencement of Business is no longer required.
+As per the Companies Amendment Act, 2015, it does not require the Certificate of Commencement of Business.
 Hence, there is no requirement for obtaining Business Commencement Certificate currently.
 Know more about Commencement of Business Certificate.